Jane Somerville: GUCH Patients Association

 In the early 1990s, she founded the European Society of Cardiology Working Group on GUCH and became its chairperson in 1995.
 The GUCH patients were presenting with numerous problems outside their medical need that she founded and became president of the GUCH patient association in 1994, launched from the now Royal Brompton Hospital.
 GUCH patients could now talk to each other, seek help for all the social problems and meet to find they were not alone.
 The organisation was supported by the British Heart Foundation and its name was subsequently changed to the Somerville Foundation in her honour.

 Awards and honours

 Somerville is the recipient of the Gold Medal of the European Society of Cardiology, the Guys treasurers gold medal in clinical surgery and the Distinguished Service Award of the American College of Cardiology.

 In 2012, Somerville was named as one of five legends in cardiology at the American College of Cardiology Scientific Sessions.
 A "self-proclaimed trouble maker", she shared the event at Chicago with Eugene Braunwald, Valentín Fuster, Antonio Colombo and Magdi Yacoub, when she spoke about her 50 years with heart surgeons.

 She is the second woman, after Helen Taussig, to enter the Paediatric Cardiology Hall of Fame.

+On 13 December 2024, Somerville was awarded a Midalja għall-Qadi tar-Repubblika (Medal for Service to the Republic) by Maltese President Myriam Spiteri Debono in Malta's Republic Day honors.